 Over the past years we’ve been doing tons of Google Design Sprints.
-Although we generally stuck to Jake’s initial outline, we experimented quite a bit along the way.
-We jotted down 7 learnings to help you get the best out of your design sprint.
+Although we generally stuck to Jake Knapp’s initial outline, we experimented quite a bit along the way.
+We jotted down 7 learnings to help you get the best out of your Design sprint.

-Side note: in this article we assume that you’re familiar with the basic principles and the outline of the GV Design Sprint methodology.
+Side note: in this article we assume that you are familiar with the basic principles and the outline of the GV Design Sprint methodology.

 Start with a kick-off

-We have never worked with a sprint team that worked together in the exact same composition before (and you probably haven’t either).
-Expecting a brand new team to achieve world-class performance right off the bat, is a bit naïve.
+We’ve never worked with a sprint team that worked together in the exact same composition before (and you probably haven’t either).
+Expecting a brand new team to achieve world-class performance right off the bat, is a bit naive.
 Aligning a group of people with diverse skills, different ways of thinking, and different levels of experience, can get pretty challenging if you do it during the sprint itself.
 It will suck up valuable time that you don’t have.

-Monday: expand your facilitation toolbox to keep the energy high
+Monday: expand your facilitation toolbox to keep the energy up

-Deciding on the long term goal, formulating sprint questions and mapping out the challenge can be a rocky start of the Monday.
-Over and over again, we felt that the team’s energy and motivation dropped.
+Deciding on the long term goal, formulating sprint questions, and mapping out the challenge can be a rocky start of the Monday.
+Over and over again, we saw the team’s energy and motivation drop.
 We were looking for ways to fix this and found ourselves inspired by the videos of AJ&Smart on ‘working together alone’.

-‘Working together alone’ is basically a sequence of individually writing ideas on post-its in silence, explaining it to the group right after, dot voting to choose, and eventually doing some final touches.
-It works like a charm for setting the long term goal, sprint questions and making a map of the challenge.
-So, work together alone if you want to save time, energy, and nail your Monday morning!
+‘Working together alone’ means individually writing ideas on post-its in silence, explain it to the group right after, dot vote to choose the best ideas, and eventually do some final touches.
+It works like a charm for setting the long term goal, sprint questions, and making a map of the challenge.
+So, work together alone if you want to save time, energy, and nail your Monday morning.

 Monday: involve customers from the jump — not just on the last day

 An important part of the first sprint day are expert sessions.
 Input of experts is much needed, but at the end of the day, you’re not designing for them.
-That’s why we to suggest to already involve end users on the first day of the sprint.
+That’s why we suggest to already involve customers on the first day of the sprint.

 Going through the highlights of previous research is a great way to get in touch with your target audience again.
-Not having any previous research at your disposal is no excuse — we’ve even invited end users to our ‘war room’ for a semi-structured interview around the sprint topic.
+Not having any previous research at your disposal is no excuse — we have even invited customers to our ‘war room’ for a semi-structured interview around the sprint topic.
 Empathising with the people you’re designing for on the first day is crucial.
-It doesn’t only help you to come up with fitting solutions, it also motivates the team.
+It doesn’t just help you come up with fitting solutions, it’s also a great motivator for the team.

 Tuesday: ‘sketch fever’ is preventable

-Even though the sketches don’t have to be perfect at all, we generally find many team members to be hesitant or insecure about sketching their ideas on Tuesday afternoon.
-Sometimes this grows into an extreme form of nonchalance or a complete block.
+Even though the sketches do not have to be perfect at all, we generally find many team members to be hesitant or insecure about sketching their ideas on Tuesday afternoon.
+Sometimes, this grows into an extreme form of nonchalance or a complete block.
 Along the way, we tried out different techniques to deal with this ‘sketch fever’.

-One of the techniques is making pairs to work on sketch solutions together.
+One of the techniques is sketching solutions in couples.
 This is not our favourite strategy since it reintroduces social dynamics in the ideation process.
 But as necessity knows no law, ideation in this manner is more fruitful than no ideation at all.

 Wednesday: the magical question to make storyboarding a success

-It is hard to stay away from discussion when the team is gathered around a whiteboard to decide on the strongest solutions for the prototype.
-The outline of the product becomes more concrete, and that’s a scary thing for many teams — they might feel like they’re building a final product.
-In this phase, it’s super important to stress that the goal is to find answers to the most burning questions and assumptions and not to make a pixel perfect prototype.
+It’s hard to stay away from discussion when the team is gathered around a whiteboard to decide on the best solutions for the prototype.
+The outline of the product becomes more concrete, and that’s a scary thing for many teams — they might feel like they are building a final product.
+In this phase, it is super important to stress that the goal is to find answers to the most burning questions and assumptions and not to make a pixel perfect prototype.
 The prototype is a means to an end, and not an end in itself.
-You can say it again and again, but that’s not enough — you have to show it.
+You can say it again and again, but that is not enough — you have to show it.

 After the sprint you are not there yet.
 We repeat, not yet.
-In the best case you will need another iteration before the concept is clear.
-In most cases you will need several.
+In the best case you’ll need another iteration before the concept is clear.
+In most cases you’ll need several.
 When we do design sprints, our main goal is to learn.
-We work towards a prototype that will answer our research questions, not a prototype that portrays a pixel perfect and technologically sound design.
+We work toward a prototype that’ll answer our research questions, not a prototype that portrays a pixel perfect and technologically sound design.

-So whenever you notice or have the feeling that the go-live date is planned shortly after the sprint, do not hesitate to tell the harsh truth.
-A good starting point for the planning is assuming that the concept will be a complete failure and you need a least a couple of more sprints.
+So whenever you notice or have the feeling that the go-live date is planned shortly after the sprint, don’t hesitate to tell the harsh truth.
+A good starting point for the planning is assuming that the concept will be a complete failure and that you’ll need at least a few more sprints.

 A design sprint is a great team building exercise

-We’ve done plenty of design sprints and know that every design sprint is different.
+We have done plenty of design sprints and know that every design sprint is different.
 In other words: not all of these learnings will directly apply to your situation.
-Either way, hopefully it will help you to run better design sprints in the future!
+Either way, hopefully it will help you to run better design sprints in the future.